gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.1.1.0 2013/07/23 Added cast support to int32_t and float.
+v5.2.0.0 2013/07/24 Added arithmetic overloads (both simple and compound) and binary overloads for the Fp32s library.
+Change Suite name in FpTest-Fp32fArithmetic.cpp.
+Added '%=' overload to Fp32f library.
+Added unit tests for relevant additions. v5.1.1.0 2013/07/23 Added cast support to int32_t and float.
 Changed Suite name Fp32fCastTests to Fp32sCastTests.
 Renamed Fp32Q class to Fp32s (was meant to do this in v5.1.0.0), and updated tests/benchmarks accordingly.
 Added to all unit test filenames either 'f' or 's' to reflect new class names. v5.1.0.1 2013/07/23 Updated 'Usage' section of README to reflect new class names.
 Changed 'make test' to 'make all' in 'Compiling' section. v5.1.0.0 2013/07/23 Renamed classes Fp32 to Fp32f, Fp64 to Fp64f, and Fp32Q to Fp32s.
 The f stands designated the faster library, the s for the slower but more powerful library.
 Updated README accordingly.
 Updated all tests and benchmarks accordingly.